 Guitar exercises 10: Improvisation

-Conclusion: Is this all there is to learning the guitar?
+Conclusion: Is this all there is to learn the guitar?

 As you have probably noticed, learning the guitar is not a single skill but a set of skills combined together.